Biotech

 When Wegovy disappeared from inventory, the other Novo Nordisk treatment for type 2 diabetes drug Ozempic, using the same molecule, was often used as a substitute.
 Even Elon Musk referred to Wegovy as a way for him to lose unwanted weight.

-Overall, the GLP-1 inspired drug has been a hit, even larger than Novo Nordisk expected.
+The GLP-1-inspired drug has been a hit, even larger than Novo Nordisk expected.
 It might also be something that will need to be taken continuously to keep its benefit, making a long-term treatment and cash cow for Novo Nordisk.

 It must nevertheless be emphasized that potential side effects are no joke, including thyroid cancer, pancreas inflammation, kidney problems, and gallstones.
-So it is highly recommended to get medical advice first, and use it only for severe obesity, and NOT for small weight losses like the Chinese young girls mentioned above.
+So it is highly recommended to get medical advice first and use it only for severe obesity, and NOT for small weight losses like the young Chinese girls mentioned above.

-Eli Lilly and Company (LLY)
+2. Eli Lilly and Company

 Right on the heels of Novo Nordisk, Eli Lilly has its own potential blockbuster obesity drug, Mounjaro.
 Its preliminary clinical trial had similar and maybe superior results to Wegovy, an average reduction of nearly 16% of test patients’ body weight.
 The weight loss can even be up to 22% for patients without diabetes.